Anyone who has suffered from acne as a teen or adult knows the woes of the almighty scar. With acne, if it’s not one thing, it’s another.

 So much so, that I tried using an at-home chemical peel — big mistake!
 I did this 2 times and each time it did lighten my scars, BUT it left me with an area on the side of my face that looked burned.
 It was darker than the rest of my face.
 So now, I had to worry about lightening that scar as well!

 After that lesson, I was ready to be patient with a real remedy that would actually do my skin good, not harm it.
 These are the natural ingredients that I found to actually work:

-Lavender essential oil: I have seen great results personally and throughout the web-o-sphere regarding the use of lavender oil for fading acne scars.
+I have seen great results personally and throughout the web-o-sphere regarding the use of lavender essential oil for fading acne scars.
 People have also used it to fade sun spots and age spots.
-Just make sure you mix it with a base oil rather than putting it directly onto your skin.
+Just make sure you mix your lavender essential oil with a base oil rather than putting it directly onto your skin.

 To my gyals, clay has cured my skin of years of acne proned skin, improved my complexion, acne scars and shrunk my pores.
 This is the best clay mask assortment pack to try all my favorite kinds of clay + it's affordable.